 C-RUN helps you find errors at an early stage.
-It is completely integrated with IAR Embedded Workbench for ARM, and provides detailed runtime error information.
+It is completely integrated with IAR Embedded Workbench and provides detailed runtime error information.

 C-RUN is developed in house by compiler and debugger experts and has a wide range of features based on customer requests and research in developer needs.